Black Widow (Chechnya): Motives

 There have been claims by Yulia Yuzik, a Russian journalist and author of Brides of Allah, that many of the women who have been sold by their parents are used as shahidkas, while others have been kidnapped or tricked.
 She also claims that many have been prepared to be suicide bombers through narcotics and rape.
 Several were pregnant at the time.
 Besayev, who is a leader of the Chechen independence movement and a terrorist, also argued that women are trained for their missions.
 In addition, Michael Radu argued that these women are specifically trained for suicide attacks.
 On the other hand, independent journalists including Robert W. Kurz and Charles K. Bartles reject this view, stating that in most cases female Chechen suicide bombers do not fit this model.
 Mostly, female terrorists are given no training at all in preparation for the suicides as no weapon skill is needed to strap on the explosives.
 Many do not even blow themselves up, but are blown up by remote controls.

 Additionally, some Black Widows have brothers or close relatives who were killed in one of the two Chechen wars between Russia and Islamist rebels since 1994 or in clashes with Russian-backed forces.
 These women may be driven by grievances or they may feel it is the only option to get their viewpoint seen.
 Kurz and Bartles offer another view of Black Widows' motives, arguing that these women are much more motivated by revenge, despair, and their drive for an independent state than by religious fundamentalism or individual honor.
 They may feel that terrorism is a strategy when there is no peaceful outlet to affect politics or that it is the only option for people with extremist views.
 Black Widows may be driven by the idea of Chechnya gaining independence from Russia or they may have joined the terrorist movement because they were brainwashed and needed a sense of belonging when they were in a state of political turmoil.
-It is important to note that the Black Widows rarely do interviews, so very little is known about their lives.
+The Black Widows rarely do interviews, so very little is known about their lives.

 After the Dubrovka theater attack, hostages gave mixed reports about what motivates the Black Widows.
 During the attack, some female suicide bombers reportedly told hostages how their family members had been killed in the war and they felt they had nothing left, thus, they were motivated by family connections.
 Other hostages reported that some of the Black Widows only talked about the Koran, had extremist viewpoints, and were hard to reason with.
 A majority of Black Widows are uneducated which may be the result of these extreme perspectives.
 This also suggests that Black Widows may be driven by ideals about religion or may be out of touch with reality, and brainwashed by the men in their lives to join the cause.